galaxyproject/training-material/topics/digital-humanities/tutorials/solar-eclipse-frequency/tutorial.md

 >
 >    {% snippet faqs/galaxy/histories_create_new.md %}
 >
-> 2. Import the desired `.txt` eclipse file from your local computer, or retrieve it directly from the [DaSCH repository](https://ingest.dasch.swiss/projects/0868/assets/0V3H7UR6naZ-rOIyKnuP8An/original):
+> 2. Import the `Amarnasolec05mittlere.txt` eclipse file from your local computer, or retrieve it directly from the [DaSCH repository](https://ingest.dasch.swiss/projects/0868/assets/0V3H7UR6naZ-rOIyKnuP8An/original):
 >
 >    ```
 >    https://ingest.dasch.swiss/projects/0868/assets/0V3H7UR6naZ-rOIyKnuP8An/original